4 Famous European Places You Can Also Find In Florida

 I’ve been craving a trip to Florida lately – but not simply to visit the more obvious tourist meccas of Orlando, Miami and the beaches.

-Now that I’m in North America full time Florida has worked its way far closer to the top of my must-visit list, (ironically I’ve discovered that it’s actually easier to get there from London than my current hometown of Vancouver) and this is partly because while my perception of the destination has been shaped by the popularity of Orlando and the big hitter theme parks first and foremost, I’ve found that Florida also has a thriving arts scene and plenty to keep a solo traveller interested too.
+Being based in North America (Vancouver to be precise) Florida worked its way far closer to the top of my must-visit list, and this is partly because while my perception of the destination has been shaped by the popularity of Orlando and the big hitter theme parks first and foremost, I’ve found that Florida also has a thriving arts scene and plenty to keep a solo traveller interested too.

 Reveal Russia in Florida – St. Petersburg